codest40/codest40/README.md

 - Equipped with Bash, Python for automation, working with Docker, Jenkins, and currently going deeper into very advanced DevOps, DevSecOps, and security best practices.

--  I’m open to collaborating on Backend, Fullstack, DevOps, Cloud, and open-source projects, and I’m always eager to learn from the tech community.
+-  I’m open to collaborating on Backend, Fullstack, DevOps, Cloud, and open-source projects, and I’m always eager to learn and do more.

 -  How to reach me:
 Email: aniokemark@gmail.com

-- Pronouns: He/Him

 -  Fun fact: Build once -->> Automate it -->> Keep Debugging!